 DeKalb County Schools

-The elementary school pull-out class is called Discovery.
-County policy states that Discovery should meet for 225 minutes per week.
-Middle schools and high schools may offer Impact, a gifted class which meets one period per school day.
+Some middle schools and high schools may offer Impact, a pull-out gifted class which meets one period per school day.

 Identification of gifted students

 For most students, gifted evaluation happens automatically based on their scores on the CoGAT or ITBS standardized tests.
 Gifted testing is usually done in grades 1, 3, 5 and 7.
 In rare cases, kindergarten students may be evaluated with the approval of the school’s Gifted Eligibility Committee, which will review a portfolio of the child’s work.

 Outside of this standard process, students may be referred for gifted evaluation by teachers, administrators, counselors, parents / guardians, peers, self or anyone else familiar with the child’s abilities.

 More detailed information on the qualification process and the types of programs offered is available on the county’s gifted program overview page.